-However, these findings contradict Marshall's Second Law of Demand and with a large body of literature on misallocation, which emphasizes a positive correlation between markups and size as a driver of inefficiencies in resource allocation (e.g. Peters, 2020; Baqaee and Farhi, 2020; Edmond, Midrigan and Xu, 2023; Aghion et al., 2023).
-The negative correlation between markups and size that we uncover suggests that size-dependent taxes or antitrust policies could enhance allocative efficiency and that the markup-size relationship does not necessarily lead to inefficient allocations.
-In contrast, the positive markdown-size correlation aligns with the standard view that larger, more productive firms underproduce, thereby contributing to misallocation.
-The opposing signs of these relationships make it a quantitative question of which effect dominates.
-Moreover, the distinct sources of market power and their differing correlations with firm productivity or size have important implications for the design and magnitude of optimal policy.
-We explore these implications further in Sections 5 and 6.
+However, these findings contradict Marshall's Second Law of Demand and a large body of literature on misallocation, which emphasizes a positive correlation between markups and size as a driver of inefficiencies in resource allocation (e.g. Peters, 2020; Baqaee and Farhi, 2020; Edmond, Midrigan and Xu, 2023; Aghion et al., 2023).
+The negative correlation between markups and size that we uncover suggests that size-dependent taxes or antitrust policies, as implied by Marshall's Second Law of Demand, might not be optimal solely from the perspective of product markups.
+On the other hand, the positive relationship between size and markdowns might suggest a size-dependent labor-market antitrust policy.

-The negative markup-size relationship that we find seemingly contradicts various findings that show incomplete pass-throughs of idiosyncratic productivity or cost shocks to prices (e.g. Atkeson and Burstein, 2008; Burstein and Gopinath, 2014; Amiti, Itskhoki and Konings, 2019).
-Recall that, under the usual economic environments, Marshall's Second Law of Demand and this form of incomplete pass-through are equivalent.
-However, the contradiction between incomplete pass-throughs and the negative markup-size relationship can be reconciled through the simultaneous presence of labor market power and the positive markdown-size relationship.
-Similar to the model and results of Berger, Herkenhoff and Mongey (2022), the positive markdown-size relationship implies incomplete pass-throughs of idiosyncratic firm productivity shocks to wages.
-This is a well-documented empirical finding in labor economics (e.g. Staiger, Spetz and Phibbs, 2010; Card et al., 2018; Kline et al., 2019; Brooks et al., 2021; Chan, Salgado and Xu, 2023).
+The negative markup-size relationship that we find seemingly contradicts findings on incomplete pass-through of idiosyncratic productivity or cost shocks to prices (e.g. Atkeson and Burstein, 2008; Burstein and Gopinath, 2014; Amiti, Itskhoki and Konings, 2019).
+Recall that, in economic environments without monopsony power, Marshall's Second Law of Demand and incomplete pass-through are closely relate.
+A negative productivity or positive cost shock reduces a firm's markup, implying that more productive or larger firms have higher markups.
+Since marginal costs are not directly observed, the usual empirical strategy is to use productivity or cost shocks of competitive inputs to infer pass-through.
+The standard interpretation assumes that the firm treats all inputs competitively.
+However, in the presence of input market power, the results of this empirical approach reflect both pass-throughs arising from markups and markdowns rather than incomplete pass-through of markups alone.
+We elaborate on this intuition further in Section 5.

+Similar to the model and results of Berger, Herkenhoff and Mongey (2022), the positive markdown-size relationship might imply incomplete pass-through of idiosyncratic firm productivity shocks to wages.
+This is consistent with well-documented empirical findings in labor economics (e.g. Staiger, Spetz and Phibbs, 2010; Card et al., 2018; Kline et al., 2019; Brooks et al., 2021; Chan, Salgado and Xu, 2023).
+Again, we will analyze the interplay between monopoly and monopsony power, and their connection to pass-throughs, in Section 5.